-2018-004.
+2019-004.
 LANDFILL CASH COLLECTIONS

-Criteria: Cash collections made at the landfill by the landfill contractor, Dispose All, LLC, are not deposited intact and on a weekly basis.
+Criteria: Cash collected at the landfill by the landfill contractor, Dispose All, LLC, is not remitted to the County.

-Condition: The landfill contractor removes the cash on hand at the landfill and remits a check to the County.
+Condition: The landfill contractor remits a check to the County instead of the actual cash collected.